President and CEO

 Tokunaga graduated from the University of Delaware in 1984.

-Commercial and Industrial Printing Business Group
+Commercial Printing Business

 Executive Vice President, Human Resources and Deputy General Manager, Shared Services, Ricoh Americas; Deputy General Manager, Human Resources Division, Ricoh Company, Ltd.